 Commercial roofs and commercial roofing systems are often all-encompassing words for the covering of a business space.
 When the average person pictures a commercial space, they picture large, expansive buildings that resemble Amazon warehouses.
-The average commercial roofing system is constructed for buildings such as these, which makes these systems different than what you would find on a residential home or home-like business structure.
-Much like our post on the different between commercial roofing and its residential counterpart, there are many dissimilarities in constructing a commercial roofing system as compared to what is typically found in a more residential setting.
+Naturally, this makes these systems different than what you would find on a residential property or home-like business structure.
+Additionally, commercial roofing differs from residential roofing.
+As a result, constructing a commercial roofing system include different essentials vs a typical residential setting.

 Commercial Roofing Systems are Built to Withstand Wear